shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-configuration-location.md

 ## Manually moving your pipeline configuration

-Sorry to state the obvious, but if you haven't yet moved your pipeline configuration, then we strongly advise using the built-in tank command above to take care of this automatically.
-But if you've already started moving things manually and are stuck, here's a rundown of what you need to change to ensure Toolkit continues to work with your pipeline configuration now in a new location.
+{% include warning title="Important" content="If you haven't yet moved your pipeline configuration, then we strongly advise using the [built-in tank command](#using-the-tank-move_configuration-command) above to take care of this automatically." %}

+If you've already started moving things manually and are stuck, here's a rundown of what you need to change to ensure Toolkit continues to work with your pipeline configuration now in a new location.

 1. Move your pipeline configuration files to their new location